The line was a short spur from the main line.

 It is considered one of the most high priority Union Pacific lines, and is in the process of being upgraded to allow seamless operations.

-The bridge may be replaced in the near future however, because Union Pacific has tossed around the idea of widening the Missouri River Bridge and other tracks to include double track.
+The bridge may be replaced in the near future however, because Union Pacific has suggested the idea of widening the Missouri River Bridge and other tracks to include double track operation.